asousa/Stanford_Raytracer/iri2007/00readme.txt

                 Requires irisub, irifun, iritec, iridreg, igrf,and cira.

 input.txt       Input parameters for a few examples using the iritest.for program. output.txt 	    Output from the test program for the input.txt input parameters.

-ig_rz.dat       This file(s) contains the solar and ionospheric indices (IG12, Rz12)
+ig_rz.dat	    This file contains the solar and ionospheric indices (IG12, Rz12)
-ig_rz1.dat      for the time period from Jan 1958 onward.
-The file is updated
+                for the time period from Jan 1958 onward.
+The file is updated quarterly.
-                quarterly.
 It is read by subroutine tcon in irifun.for (ASCII).
-                Two files are given to show the difference in IG12 and RZ12 predictions.

 ap.dat		    This file provides the 3-hour ap magnetic index and F10.7 daily
 				index from 1960 onward (ASCII).

 CCIR%%.ASC,	    Coefficient files for the global representation of the F2 peak URSI%%.ASC	peak parameters (foF2, M3000) where %% = Month+10 (ASCII).
 CCIR is
                 the model recommended by the International Committee Consultative
                 on Radiocommunication (CCIR) of the International Union of